-My project will also investigate spaces where the knowledge circulation, transmission and exchange of art and craft took place: artisan’s workshops, artists’ studios, the art university and social gather public spaces such as cafes and restaurants where they hang out in Huế.
+My project will also investigate spaces where the knowledge circulation, transmission, and exchange of art and craft took place: artisan’s workshops, artists’ studios, the art university and social gather public spaces such as cafes and restaurants where they hang out in Huế.
 Choosing three main materials: wood, paper, lacquer echoing its regular uses from the royal courts, spiritual temples to contemporary artworks, I look forward to explore the meanings of the materials in the context of a suburban rural city transformed to a urban structure of Huế.

-In Subnature, David Gissen, author of our? critically acclaimed Big and Green, examines experimental work by today’s leading designers, scholars, philosophers, and biologists that rejects the idea that humans can somehow recreate a purely natural world, free of the untidy elements that actually constitute nature.
+In Subnature, David Gissen, author of the critically acclaimed Big and Green, examines experimental work by today’s leading designers, scholars, philosophers, and biologists that rejects the idea that humans can somehow recreate a purely natural world, free of the untidy elements that actually constitute nature.
 Each chapter provides an examination of a particular form of subnature and its actualization in contemporary design practice.

-Borrowing the term of Subnature from David Gissen’s book “Subnature: Architecture’s Other Environments” which refers to “environmental forces such as dust, mud, gas, smoke, debris, weeds, and insects” as an essential part of architecture and the environment, I would like to explore the sub-nature element of site/space that have played a critical role in the material/craft being produced.
-How it was in the past and how it has changed in present day considering Huế as one of the cities frequently affected by climate change, natural disasters as well as remnants of the war.
+Borrowing the term of Subnature from David Gissen’s book Subnature: Architecture’s Other Environments (2009) which refers to “environmental forces such as dust, mud, gas, smoke, debris, weeds, and insects” as an essential part of architecture and the environment, I would like to explore the sub-nature elements of site/space that have played a critical role in the material/craft being produced.
+How it was in the past and how it has changed in the present day considering Huế as one of the cities frequently affected by climate change, natural disasters as well as remnants of the war.

 The project combines anthropological, visual and textual analysis method to work out between borders of oral history and archival history.
-It hopes to shed a new way of looking at the past and looking forwards to the future and contributes to the lack of art history/ theory writing in Huế today.
+It hopes to shed a new way of looking at the past and looking forward to the future and contributes to the lack of art history/ theory writing in Huế today.